-Modern Horizons is a special Magic: The Gathering set that was designed for the Modern format.
+Modern Horizons is a special Magic: The Gathering set designed for the Modern format.
 The set is unique because it includes 209 brand-new cards playable in the Modern, Legacy, and Commander formats.
-It was released on June 14th, 2019 for around $200.00 per booster box.
+Modern Horizons released on June 14th, 2019, for around $200.00 per booster box.
 A booster box contains 36 packs of trading cards with 15 individual cards inside each pack.

-This new MTG set has already made a large impact across constructed formats.
-Modern was warped by Hogaak, Arisen Necropolis until its banning on August 26th, 2019.
+This new MTG set has already made a significant impact across constructed formats.
+Hogaak, Arisen Necropolis warped Modern until its banning on August 26th, 2019.
 Wrenn and Six have quickly become a premier card in multiple Legacy and Modern decks.
-Multiple creatures such as Plague Engineer and Giver of Runes are found in the MTG Goldfish top 10 most played Modern creatures list.
+Various creatures such as Plague Engineer and Giver of Runes appear in the MTG Goldfish most played Modern creatures list.

 Where to Begin Forecasting Modern Horizons

 Modern Horizons (MH) is a tricky set to forecast future pricing because there has never been something like it before.
-The set changed the Modern format landscape and created new deck builds such as Bant Soulherder and Four-Color Whirza.
-Since MH was released just over 3 months, historical booster box pricing is stagnant.
+The MTG set changed the Modern format landscape and created new deck builds such as Bant Soulherder and Four-Color Whirza.
+Since MH was released just over three months, historical booster box pricing is stagnant.
 Also, the set is still in print with no official word on a potential end date currently.

 To find a baseline for calculating future pricing, I looked at weighted averages and growth rates from my previous booster box forecasting articles.
-While MH is not a Standard format set, this data could provide some insight into how prices change over two to three years.
-The data I used for this article can be downloaded here.
+While MH is not a Standard format set, this data could provide insight into how prices change over two to three years.
+Data used for this article is downloadable here.